Writing-with-Digital-Technologies-f15/responses/wk2/team2/2015-09-13-AnnaIrish.md

 ### Connections:
 Keim and Haas discuss the possible inequities of the educational system in regards to literacy technology.
 Keim is in favor of preserving learning to write by hand in schools, whereas Haas is unbiased in a particular technology and advocates for a deeper understanding of literacy technology.

-There was a strong connection between _<table>ing the grid_ and _The future of layout with CSS: Grid Layouts_.
+There was a strong connection between _tableing the grid_ and _The future of layout with CSS: Grid Layouts_.
 They both describe the usefulness of grid layouts.
 Brosset just dives more into the specifications of creating grid layouts, whereas Dilger goes into the history behind them and their visual importance.

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.